Eskatrem/ficsbot/README.md

 #### Linux

-If `python` is not already installed, you might want to use one of the following package managers:
+If `python` is not already installed, just do so with the package managers of your desire:

 **apt-get**:
 ```commandline